-Distributed Generation (“DG”) is the term used to describe electric generation systems that are located at or near where the energy is intended to be used.
-The most common example in Montana is rooftop solar, but this also includes small wind or ground mounted solar PV, solar thermal, micro-hydro, and other technologies.
+Distributed Generation (“DG” or “DGen”) is the term used to describe electrical generation systems that are located at or near where the electrical energy is intended to be used.
+The most common example in Montana is rooftop solar photovoltaic (solar “PV”), but this also includes small wind, ground mounted solar PV, solar thermal, micro-hydro, and other technologies.

-Net energy metering (“NEM”, or “net metering”) is a billing mechanism that allows a home or business with a distributed generation system to accrue on-bill credits for excess energy that their system exports to the grid.
+Net energy metering (“NEM”, or “net metering”) is a billing mechanism that allows a home, business, school, or library with a distributed generation system to accrue on-bill credits for excess energy that their system exports to the grid.
 Credits can be ‘banked’ for future bills, but once per year the ‘bank’ balance resets to zero and any leftover credits are forfeited to the utility.

 How it works

 - After you install a renewable energy system on your property, it will begin producing energy.

 - The inverter that is installed with your system converts the direct current (DC) electricity from the system into alternating current (AC) electricity.
 AC electricity is what is used in homes, businesses, and schools for things like lights and appliances.